-Survey evidence suggests that workers on zero hours contracts are mostly part-time and that, compared to workers on other types of contracts, they are more likely to have no

-A common misunderstanding is that 'zero hours' also means 'zero obligations'. work at all some weeks and more likely to want more work/hours.
+Survey evidence suggests that workers on zero hours contracts are mostly part-time and that, compared to workers on other types of contracts, they are more likely to have no work at all some weeks and more likely to want more work/ hours.
 Most strikingly, one third of zero hours contracts are with young people aged 16-24.
 Larger businesses are also much more likely to use these kinds of contracts.
 They are found in the greatest numbers in the hospitality sector and the administrative and support services sector.